GraphSAINT/GraphSAINT/README.md

 The hyperparameters needed in training can be set via the configuration file: `./train_config/<name>.yml`.

-The configuration files to reproduce the Table 2 results are packed in `./train_config/neurips/` (some configuration files now produces even better results compared with Table 2).
+The configuration files to reproduce the Table 2 results are packed in `./train_config/table2/`.

 For detailed description of the configuration file format, please see `./train_config/README.md`